Klingon Language Institute: Organization

+The KLI board of directors was formed in 1992 and is currently made up of Chris Lipscombe, board president and IT coordinator, Jeremy Cowan, vice president and qep'a' coordinator, and Alan Anderson, treasurer and primary grammarian.

+Among the programs the KLI administers is the Klingon Language Certification Program, which is designed to recognize KLI members for their achievements in learning Klingon.
+The program defines four levels of certification, from Beginner ("taghwI'") to Grammarian ("pab pIn").
+Certification is awarded based upon performance on written tests, administered by representatives of the KLI.
+Testing is available for free to all active KLI members.
+Currently, only the first three levels have a test, and no one has been awarded the pab pIn level as of 2023.
+Beginners' Grammarians from the email list are not considered pab pIn.

 During the 1990s and 2000s, at intervals ranging from three to eighteen months, a Beginners Grammarian was elected from among the most experienced intermediate level speakers on the tlhIngan Hol mailing list operated by the KLI.
 Their duty was to help teach the beginners of the Klingon language who used the email discussion list.
 The process was designed to help new students of the language while also helping improve the knowledge and skills of the Beginners' Grammarian.
 When their duty was over, they kept their title of Beginners' Grammarian.
-The KLI has about 20 former Beginners' Grammarians.
-Due to the rise of social media and the decline of email discussion lists, Beginners' Grammarians are no longer chosen.
+The KLI has over twenty former Beginners' Grammarians.